pulumi/docs/pulumi-hugo/themes/default/content/blog/building-a-future-of-cloud-engineering/index.md

 us to resort to bolting on templating systems, writing mountains of bash, and overall find ourselves swimming in a sea of complexity.

-The problem is, these are crude approximations of real languages.
+The problem is, these are crude approximations of familiar, general-purpose languages.
 They lack real abstraction, sharing, and reuse.
 You can't fire up your editor and refactor, test, or analyze your code to find bugs ahead of time.
 Instead, you find simple syntax errors when it's too late, after